Layshock v. Hermitage School District

 Layshock v.
-Hermitage School District, 593 F.3d 249 (2010), was a freedom of speech legal case of the United States Court of Appeals for the Third Circuit in which the arguments surrounded the online speech of a public-school student.
-An appeals court affirmed the decision of the district court that the student's suspension for parodying his principal online was unconstitutional.
+Hermitage School District, 593 F.3d 249 (2010), was a freedom of speech case of the United States Court of Appeals for the Third Circuit concerning the online speech of a public school student.
+The appeals court affirmed the decision of the district court that the student's suspension for parodying his principal online was unconstitutional.

 Background

-In December 2005 Justin Layshock, then a senior at Hickory High School in the Hermitage, Pennsylvania school district, created a false MySpace profile in his principal Eric Trosch's name, designed to look was created by the principal himself.
+In December 2005 Justin Layshock, then a senior at Hickory High School in the Hermitage, Pennsylvania school district, created a false MySpace profile in his principal Eric Trosch's name, designed to look like it was created by the principal himself.
 On that page Layshock mocked the man's personal appearance and implied that he had substance abuse issues.
-The parody profile quickly gained popularity among the school's students, and word of its existence eventually reached Trosch, who found it "degrading", "demeaning", "demoralizing", and "shocking."
+The parody profile quickly gained popularity among the school's students, and word of its existence eventually reached Trosch, who found it "degrading", "demeaning", "demoralizing", and "shocking".
 Trosch inquired with local police about having Layshock arrested for harassment and reputational damage.

 Layshock was suspended from school, sent to an alternative education program, and told that he would be prohibited from attending his graduation the following spring.
 The school later allowed Layschock to attend graduation but left the suspension on his record.

 Layshock's parents sued the school district under the United States civil code, claiming that his suspension was a retaliation for his speech and therefore a violation of his First Amendment rights.
 The parents also claimed that while precedents like Tinker v.
 Des Moines Independent Community School District affirmed that public school officials could restrict some student speech if it disrupted the education process, Layshock's speech did not fall under such precedents because it was conducted online, after school hours, and outside the physical boundaries of the school.

 In 2007, the district court ruled that the suspension violated Layshock's constitutional rights and sent the matter to a jury to determine compensatory damages.
 The school district appealed this decision to the Third Circuit.